radin-ayu/agenticai/website/Lab-1.md

 Reusable: Prebuilt agents can be used across multiple workflows, reducing the need to recreate similar tasks.
 Task-specific: Each prebuilt agent is designed to perform a specific task or set of tasks, such as data processing, API calls, or notifications.

-In this lab, you will build a Procurement Agent using Watsonx Orchestrate.
+In this lab, you will build a Procurement Agent using watsonx Orchestrate.
 This agent will allow you to generate the information about all the accounts.
 You can also enquire about any specific account details.

-We are leveraging Prebuild agants and tools.
+We are leveraging Prebuild agents and tools.
 The tools we are using in this lab, are from Salesforce.
 We have already integrated two tools here "Retrieve Salesforce accounts" and "Retrieve Salesforce contacts" to demonstrate the watsonx Orchestrate capabilities to connect with different third party tools.
 The IBM watsonx Orchestrate Catalog is your gateway to a rich collection of prebuilt AI agents and tools, designed to support a wide range of business functions and use cases.
 Whether you're looking to automate tasks, enhance productivity, or integrate with backend systems, the catalog helps you find the right solutions quickly and efficiently.

 ## Let's start our IBM watsonx Orchestrate learning journey: